apache/flink/docs/apis/cli.md

                                    configuration.
-     -r,--running                  Show only running programs and their JobIDs -s,--scheduled                Show only scheduled programs and their JobIDs
+     -r,--running                  Show only running programs and their JobIDs -s,--scheduled                Show only scheduled programs and their JobIDs Additional arguments if -m yarn-cluster is set:
+     -yid <yarnApplicationId>      YARN application ID of Flink YARN session to connect to.
+Must not be set if JobManager HA is used.
+In this case, JobManager RPC location is automatically retrieved from
+                                   Zookeeper.

 Action "cancel" cancels a running program.